-There are many ways to enhance any garden by adding edibles to the plants that you grow.
-Traditional vegetable patches are often in grid patterns and neat rows.
-But an edible garden incorporated into your ornamental garden can be free flowing, beautiful and produce incredibly tasty plants to eat.
-When selecting edibles, think about color, texture and variety.
+But an edible garden incorporated into your ornamental garden can be free-flowing, beautiful, and produce incredibly tasty plants to eat.
+When selecting edibles, think about color, texture, and variety

 Vines with arbors or trellis can add depth, coverage and greenery to a garden of any size.
 Try using vines that provide fruit like grapes, kiwi, or passion fruit.
 Very easy to grow and most vines produce a great deal of fruit.

 Easy ways to turn your bedding areas into edible delightsThere are lots of edible plants that have an ornamental interest too.
 A large plant like an artichoke is showy with large silver leaves that can produce lots of artichokes.
 Kale, swiss chard, curly or burgundy lettuce are beautiful leafy greens that make a statement.

 Brussel spouts, cauliflower, bush beans, strawberries, and my favorite, eggplant, are great additions to any ornamental garden.
 Herbs incorporated into the bedding area are always welcome.
 Mints, thyme, oregano, parsleys, cilantro, and chives can jazz up your areas with new colors, textures, and smells.